Recognition of prior learning policy

 The University is committed to widening access and flexible entry to higher education and we are fully supportive of credit accumulation and transfer and the recognition of informal (experiential) learning

-The University’s Policy and Guidance on Recognition of Prior Learning has been developed to recognise this commitment and to provide a robust framework for Schools, Colleges and Student and Academic Support Services (SASS) to work within.
-This Policy will be applied across the University.
+The University’s Policy and Guidance on Recognition of Prior Learning has been developed to recognise this commitment and to provide a robust framework for students and staff across the University of Dundee.

-Any deviations from the expectations described in the Policy (for example through requirements of professional, statutory or regulatory bodies) must be explicitly agreed by the Director of Policy, Governance and Legal Affairs and be supported by statements from the relevant School and College Boards.
+Any deviations from the expectations described in the Policy (for example through requirements of professional, statutory or regulatory bodies) must be explicitly agreed by the Director of Academic & Corporate Governance and be supported by statements from the relevant School Boards.

-Recognition of Prior Certified Learning (RPCL), also described as credit transfer, is the process by which assessed courses, part-qualifications and full qualifications obtained elsewhere are formally recognised by the University and will count towards one of our own awards.
+Recognition of Prior Certified Learning (RPCL), also described as credit transfer.
+This is the process by which assessed courses, part-qualifications and full qualifications obtained elsewhere are formally recognised by the University and will count towards one of our own awards.

 Recognition of Prior Certified Learning